 Without this knowledge, todays advertising landscape will simply eat your money, and you won’t understand how or why it happened.

 That being said, proper marketers also struggle with todays status.

 Entertainment is hard.

 What drives sales online today is happening in places not possible to track, like word of mouth, messenger services, digital meetings, comments sections, incognito searhces, incognito email, streams, twiches, podcasts and webcasts, to mention some.

 And you simply cannot master them all.

 You will need to choose, and stick with the choice until proven either good or bad.

 For the skilled marketers, the new normal is a great opportunity.

-Systems are so strikingly effective, that you pretty much dont need to dive deep into the technical side of things.
+Systems are so effective, that you don’t need deep dives into the technical side of things.